 - Host a short overview and discussion of my book ‘James Fitzjames: the Mystery Man of the Franklin Expedition‘ with known errors and corrections identified and an update on some key areas of research since publication.
 In time there will be a second edition of the book.

-- It’s my rolling blog for news and discussion.
-I’d also recommend anyone interested to join the Facebook Group ‘Remembering the Franklin Expedition’, which is where much online discussion now takes place.
+- It is my rolling blog for news and discussion.
+I’d also recommend anyone interested to join the Facebook Group ‘Remembering the Franklin Expedition’ accessible from the link at the bottom of the page for access to much online discussion.

 PS, the images above will change randomly.
 All those which are photos are taken by Wolfgang Opel, and the illustrations are by Kristina Gehrmann.
 Both are fantastically talented artists who have kindly permitted me to use their illustrations.